 How the Court Ruled

 In Dankos, the Court of Appeals finds that Dankos could establish that the mom was a proximate cause of the boy’s injuries after concluding that the mom owed a duty of care to the boy under CR § 10-117.
-All of the counts in Dankos’s complaint meet the requirements for establishing a negligence claim, and Dankos contends that CR § 10-117 creates a duty for the mom to prevent a minor from consuming alcohol on her premises.
-The court reviews a history of cases in Maryland that discuss if CR § 10-117 is a statute or ordinance rule, and finds that it does protect a class of persons – those under 21.
+All the counts in Dankos’s complaint meet the requirements for establishing a negligence claim, and Dankos contends that CR § 10-117 creates a duty for the mom to prevent a minor from consuming alcohol on her premises.
+The court reviews a history of cases in Maryland that discuss if CR § 10-117 is a statute or ordinance rule and finds that it protects a class of persons—those under 21.
 The next step is that Dankos must show that “the violation proximately caused the injury complained of.”
-More specifically more specifically that the boy was within the class of persons sought to be protected by the statute and that the harm is one that the drafters of the statute intended to prevent.
-The court finds that Dankos does plead this sufficiently.
+More specifically that the boy was within the class of persons sought to be protected by the statute and that the harm is one that the drafters of the statute intended to prevent.
+The court finds that Dankos pleads this sufficiently.
 Further, the court holds that CR § 10-117 means that “children under 21 are less able to make responsible decisions regarding consuming alcohol and therefore are more susceptible to harm when presented with the opportunity to excessively drink in a social/peer-pressured setting.”

 The court distinguishes the case from the 2013 decision in Warr v.
 JMGM Group that I mentioned above based on Robinson’s age and venue of intoxication which are under CR § 10-117.
 Accordingly, the court finds that Kirakos can maintain a limited social host cause of action against Phillips through negligent entrustment based on the public policy in CR § 10-117.

 I know the court is trying to reconcile this case with the Warr opinion which explicitly ruled that there is no dram shop liability in Maryland.
-But I do think these cases are the first step towards a new era of holding bars and restaurants responsible when they knowingly overserve people who go and kill someone.
+But I think these cases are the first step towards a new era of holding bars and restaurants responsible when they knowingly over-serve people who kill someone while on the road.
 This would be a good thing for Maryland and justice.